PalisadoesFoundation/talawa-api/INSTALLATION.md

 3. Install `node.js` (Node), the runtime environment the application will need to work.
 4. Configure the Node Package Manager (`npm`) to automatically use the correct version of Node for our application.
 5. Use `npm` to install TypeScript, the language the application is written in.
-6. Install other supporting software such as the database.
+6. Install other supporting software such as the database using either:
+   1. Docker
+   2. A manual setup
 7. Configure the application
 8. Start the application